admon84/screeps-autonomous-framework/README.md

-# Screeps TypeScript Starter + KBot Architecture
+# Screeps TypeScript Starter [Extended]

 Screeps TypeScript Starter is a starting point for a Screeps AI written in Typescript.

+## Extended Architecture

 This forked project includes the KasamiBot architecture source code to provide additional groundwork for building your own Screeps AI.

-## Architecture

 Managers are used to prioritize your component logic.
 * The Core Manager is the entry point for the code which controls other Managers.